Prepper First Aid Kit: Complete Checklist & Guide

 Gear without training is just expensive dead weight.
 Here are the specific courses I recommend:

 - CPR/AED certification — American Red Cross or American Heart Association.
 Recertify every 2 years.
-Cost: $25–$80.
+Cost: around $25–$80.

 - Stop the Bleed — stopthebleed.org.
 Often completely free, offered at hospitals and fire stations.
 This teaches tourniquet application, wound packing, and pressure dressings.
 Take it annually.

 - Wilderness First Aid (WFA) — NOLS or similar providers.
-A 16-hour course that dramatically expands your capability for $200–$350.
+A 16-hour course that dramatically expands your capability for around $200–$350.

 - Wilderness First Responder (WFR) — For serious preppers.
 An 80-hour intensive that I hold and recertify every two years.
 It’s the gold standard for non-physician emergency care in austere environments.